Brian Shaw (strongman): Early life

 At Fort Lupton High School, Shaw excelled in basketball.
 He then attended Otero Junior College in La Junta, Colorado.
 There, he was able to form an inside combination with current Louisiana State University-Alexandria Head Women's Basketball Coach Bob Austin.
 Shaw was one of the team leaders for the Rattlers in his sophomore season.
 Following Otero, he went to Black Hills State University where he was on a full basketball scholarship and received a degree in wellness management.

 During his basketball career, Shaw was "hooked on the weights" and he has said that the weight room was his "sanctuary".
 In his own words, "I've always been able to do this.
-The biggest tire, the heaviest stone...
+The biggest tire, the heaviest stone ...
 I've always been able to walk up and lift it.
 Odd strength is what it is, not weight-room strength.
 It's brute strength."

 Career

 2005–2006

-Shaw began his career as a strongman with a win when he entered the Denver Strongest Man contest in October 2005.
+Shaw began his career as a strongman with a win when he entered the Denver's Strongest Man contest in October 2005.
 He had entered with no formal training.
 Just seven months later in June 2006, he joined the professional ranks and his successes continued.

+2007–2008

+Shaw placed sixth in his first America's Strongest Man competition in 2007.
+A month later he placed ninth at 2007 Venice Beach Grand Prix organized by World Strongman Super Series.
+At the 2007 North America's Strongest Man competition held in Canada, he emerged runner-up to Jessen Paulin.
+In 2008, he placed seventh at Mohegan Sun Grand Prix and fourth at Madison Square Garden Grand Prix.
+In his first World's Strongest Man (WSM) competition, he placed third in his qualifying group which was not adequate to move to the finals.

 2009

 In 2009, he entered Fortissimus, otherwise known as the Strongest Man on Earth competition, in Canada where he came in third and was the only man to lift six Atlas Stones weighing from 300–425 lb.
-He then competed in Romania in the World Strongman Super Series.
-In September, he travelled to his second World's Strongest Man contest in Valletta.
+He then competed in Romania in the Strongman Super Series.
+In September, he traveled to his second World's Strongest Man contest in Valletta.
 There he was grouped in what was termed the "group of death" not least because of his presence in it.
 Alongside him in this group was Zydrunas Savickas who went on to win the title.
 Although Savickas won the group, he and Shaw were separated by just two points.
 In the final, Shaw went on to attain a podium finish, something Randell Strossen of IronMind had predicted would happen when he said "he has to be considered a favorite for a podium position.
 If he can stay healthy, there's no end to what he could do.
 He's got these gifts.
 He's the total package."